Be Prepared for Unexpected School Expenses

 This & That—There will be other school-related expenses that pop up throughout the year.
 Be on the lookout for expenses related to field trips or overnight class trips.
 You’ll probably want to purchase holiday gifts for teachers and coaches.
 And if your child is having a growth spurt, you’ll end up purchasing more than one round of school clothes for the year.

-If you need help reworking the family budget to afford school expense, our free Credit Counseling can help.
+If you need help reworking the family budget to afford school expense, our free online Credit Counseling can help.
 You’ll partner one-on-one with a trained counselor who can help you assess your current financial situation and recommend a plan of action.